 The Health Services Department offers evaluation and treatment of a wide variety of illnesses and injuries.
-The clinic is open Monday through Friday and is located on the lower level of the education building.
-Nurse office visits are available daily on a walk-in basis; physician office visits are available daily by appointment.
+The clinic is open Monday through Friday and is located in building #3 on the campus map, in the Howell Mountain Market plaza behind Angwin Dental.
+Nurse office visits are available daily on a walkin basis; physician office visits are available daily by appointment.
 A nurse advice line (707-965-6789) is available whenever the clinic is closed, including weekends and breaks.
-Visit the Health Services section of the PUC website at www.puc.edu/healthservices for more information.
+Visit the Health Services section of the PUC website at www.puc.edu/health-services for more information.
 The services offered to students at the on-campus clinic are covered by the college's general fee.
 Any off-campus care will be the financial responsibility of the individual under their own primary insurance plan.
 Students are strongly encouraged to work with the Health Services Department prior to accessing any care outside the clinic.